Mregojos/MRegojos/README.md

 ## About me 😄
 ✨ Hi, there.

+✨ My name is Matt.
+I am a Cloud Technology Enthusiast ☁️🧑‍💻 .

-I'm Matt.
-I have a degree in Electronics Engineering.
+✨ I have a degree in Electronics Engineering.
 Currently, I am fully focused on Technology.

 ✨ I am currently working on my portfolio, organizing and migrating them to GitHub.

+✨ My interests and focus areas are learning and building cloud infrastructure, modern data stacks, data processing, CI/CD pipelines, and machine learning systems.

 ✨ I love learning different things and want to learn more about the world and the universe and beyond.
 My MBTI is INTP.

-✨ My interests and focus areas are learning and building cloud infrastructure, modern data stacks, data processing, CI/CD pipelines, machine learning systems, and security protection.

-✨ Fun fact: I love Canada, technology, and learning.
+✨ Fun fact: I love Canada 🍁, technology, and learning.

 ✨ My happy places: Being with my family, learning almost everything, watching my favorite shows like FRIENDS, One Piece, Detective Conan, and watching walking and driving tours around Canada and the world.